Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Introduction and main results

-When $\calS(\pi_0)$ is itself $\CC$-linearly independent as a subset of $\CC^n$, the $\TT$-invariant formal power series Poisson deformation $\pi^{\calS(\pi_0)}(c)$ of $\pi_0$ in \eqref{eq:pic-power} is said to be {\it maximal}, and we explain in Theorem \ref{thm:maximal-formal} the precise sense in which it is maximal.
-Similarly, if $\calS(\pi_0)$ satisfies Condition (W1), the $\TT$-invariant algebraic Poisson deformation $\pi^{\calS(\pi_0)}(c)$ of $\pi_0$ in \eqref{eq:pic-alg}, for any $c = (c_{\bth}\in \CC^\times)_{\bth \in \calS(\pi_0)}$, is said to be {\it maximal}, and the precise sense in which it is maximal is explained in Theorem \ref{thm:maximal-alg}.

-We remark that the miracle that the Poisson deformations along $\pi_1^\calS(c)$ as in Theorem A are unobstructed has been observed in \cite{Matviichuk2020} in the context of complex log-symplectic manifolds.
-While the methods of \cite{Matviichuk2020} heavily used the homotopy algebra techniques, such $L_\infty$-algebras, our proofs are elementary and our strategies are adopted from \cite{MPS:quantum} where deformations of $q$-symmetric algebras are studied.
+For any linearly independent subset $\calS$ of $\calS(\pi_0)$, we call $\pi^\calS(c)$ in Theorem A an {\it $\calS$-admissible formal Poisson deformation} of $\pi_0$.
+When $\calS(\pi_0)$ is itself $\CC$-linearly independent, we show that each $\pi^{\calS(\pi_0)}(c)$ in Theorem A is {\it versal} in a sense explained in \autoref{thm:maximal-formal}.
+We remark that the miracle that Poisson deformations of $\pi_0$ along $\pi_1^\calS(c)$ as in Theorem A are unobstructed has been observed in \cite{Matviichuk2020} in the context of complex log-symplectic manifolds.
+While the methods of \cite{Matviichuk2020} heavily use techniques from homotopy algebra such $L_\infty$-algebras, our tools in proving Theorem A are elementary and our strategies are adopted from \cite{MPS:quantum} where deformations of $q$-symmetric algebras are studied.